Baroque in Poland: Architecture

-The first Baroque structure in the Polish–Lithuanian Commonwealth was the Corpus Christi Church built between 1586 and 1593 in Nieśwież (after 1945 Niasvizh in Belarus).
+The first Baroque structure in the Polish–Lithuanian Commonwealth was the Corpus Christi Church built between 1586 and 1593 in Nyasvizh (after 1945 in Belarus).
 The church also holds a distinction of being the first domed basilica with a Baroque façade in the Commonwealth and Eastern Europe.

 In the subsequent years of the early 17th century, Baroque architecture spread over the Commonwealth.
-Important Baroque churches built during this early phase of the style included the Saints Peter and Paul Church, Kraków, the Vasa Chapel in the Wawel Cathedral (which was the Baroque equivalent to a neighboring Sigismund's Chapel built years earlier in the Renaissance style), and the Church of the Visitation of the Blessed Virgin Mary, Kraków.
+Important Baroque churches built during this early phase of the style included the Saints Apostles Peter and Paul Church, Kraków, the Vasa Chapel in the Wawel Cathedral (which was the Baroque equivalent to a neighboring Sigismund's Chapel built years earlier in the Renaissance style), and the Church of the Visitation of the Blessed Virgin Mary, Kraków.
 Most of these early Baroque churches followed a design pattern set by Giacomo Barozzi da Vignola's Church of the Gesù in Rome.
-Other important Baroque churches and chapels erected in the mid-17th century were St. Casimir's Chapel in the Vilnius Cathedral, St. Peter and Paul Church and Church of St. Casimir, Vilnius, Pažaislis monastery in Kaunas, the Dominican Church and St. George's Church in Lwów (present day Lviv, Ukraine).
+Other important Baroque churches and chapels erected in the mid-17th century were the Dominican Church and St. George's Church in Lwów (present day Lviv, Ukraine).
 Examples from the late 17th-century include the Jesuit Church in Poznań, St. Francis Xavier Cathedral, Grodno, Royal Chapel in Gdańsk (which incorporates an eclectic architectural style based on a mix of Polish and Dutch building traditions), and Sanctuary of St. Mary in Masuria (built in the Tyrolean Baroque style).
 Notable examples of residential Baroque architecture from this time period include the Ujazdów Castle, Wilanów Palace and Krasiński Palace in Warsaw.